Package 'diyar'

 reference_event

 [character].
 Specifies which of the records are used as index events.
-Options are "last_record" (default), "last_event", "first_record" or "first_event".
+Options are "last_record" (default), "last_event", "first_record". "first_event" or "all_record".

 case_for_recurrence